lelloc/doc-admin/content/otrs-group-services/support-data-collector.rst

    The name of the used cluster.

 Cluster Health Details
-   Display some internal variable of the used cluster.
+   Display some internal variables of the used cluster.

 Indices Health
    Display information about indices.